Orange Blossom Oat Flour Cookies

 Markedly, my most favored flavor, hands down, over vanilla is Orange Blossom Water.
 Just a splash goes a long way.

-Its light floral scent and flavor gives these cookies, or any dessert recipe, a unique flavor.
 An alternative to orange blossom, is also rosewater, another floral essence in baked goods, used often in Mediterranean cooking.

 Comparatively to these delicate cookies, you will find I have used rosewater in a scrumptious baklava ‘muffin’ I make and orange blossom in several other muffins easily found in my muffin cookbook!